Basra97/acit-2420/README.md

 ## Creating a Remote Server with DigitalOcean using doctl

 NOTE: Instructions for MacOs Users

 ## Table of Contents

 1. Introduction
-2. Prerequisites
+2. Instructions
-3. Step 1: Uploading Arch Linux Image
+3. Uploading Arch Linux Image to DigitalOcean
-4. Step 2: Create SSH Keys
+4. Creating SSH Key Pair
-5. Step 3: Install and Configure doctl
+5. Installing doctl
-6. Step 4: Create a Custom Arch Linux Image
+6. Creating an API Token
-7. Step 5: Create a Droplet with doctl
+7. Using The API Token to Grant access to doctl
-8. Step 6: Connect to Your Droplet
+8. Adding public key to your DigitalOcean Account
-9. Conclusion
+9. Configuration of The Cloud Init File
-10. References
+10. Deployment of Droplet with Cloud-init

 redo above after finishing